mikanbako/Android-Application-Build-Script-Extension/README.txt

     3. Replace the value of version-tag to "custom" at build.xml.

+Checkstyle Setup :

+    1. Locate checkstyle-x.x-all.jar to one of library directory of Ant.

+    2. Turn true checkstyle.enable in config/extension.properties.

+    3. Modify or replace config/checkstyle-config.xml to your configuration if you need that.

 FindBugs Setup :

     1. Install FindBugs to externals/findbugs or other directory.